 The preceding discussion suggests that Senate treatment of Supreme Court nominations has gone through various phases during the more than 200 years of the Republic.
 Initially, such nominations were handled without Senate committee involvement.
 Later, from 1816 to 1868, most nominations to the Supreme Court were referred to the Judiciary Committee, but only by motion.
 Since 1868, as the result of a change in its rules, the Senate has referred nearly all Court nominations to the Judiciary Committee.
 During the rest of the 19th century and early 20th century, the committee considered nominations without public hearings.
 Subsequently, public hearings gradually became the more common, if not invariable, committee practice, although many of the earlier hearings were perfunctory and held simply to accommodate a small number of witnesses wishing to testify against the nominees.
-Gradually, however, in the latter half of the 20th century, public hearings on Supreme Court nominations lasting four or more days, with nominees present to answer extensive questioning from committee members, would become the usual practice.
+Gradually, however, in the latter half of the 20th century, public hearings on Supreme Court nominations lasting four or more days-with nominees present part of the time to answer extensive questioning from committee is practice in considering Supreme Court nominations in the Judiciary Committee's practice in considering Supreme Court nominations in the 21st century.